-Allison M. Beese, Assistant Professor of Materials Science and Engineering and Mechanical Engineering, Pennsylvania State University, USA
+Allison M. Beese, Associate Professor of Materials Science and Engineering and Mechanical Engineering, Pennsylvania State University, USA

 Allison Beese received a B.S. in Mechanical Engineering from Penn State University, and an M.S. and Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology.
 She performed postdoctoral research at Northwestern University before joining the faculty at Penn State in 2013.